microsoft/sqlworkshops/sql2019lab/02_Security.md

 If you have restored the WideWorldImporters database backup in Module 01, you can skip this step.

 Execute the T-SQL script **restorewwi.sql** as found in the **sql2019lab\02_Security\dataclassification** folder to restore the WideWorldImporters backup.
 The script assumes a specific path for the backup and database/log files.
-You may need to edit this depending on your installation.
-Your instructor may have provided this backup for you but if necessary you can download it from https://github.com/Microsoft/sql-server-samples/releases/download/wide-world-importers-v1.0/WideWorldImporters-Full.bak.
+You may need to edit this depending on your installation. *Remember for Linux installations, the default path is /var/opt/mssql/data.* Your instructor may have provided this backup for you but if necessary you can download it from https://github.com/Microsoft/sql-server-samples/releases/download/wide-world-importers-v1.0/WideWorldImporters-Full.bak.

 **STEP 2: Setup the activity**